 Mandated Password Changes – Proactively prompt network users for mandatory password updates quarterly, or at whatever cadence your organization sees fit.
-Any effort to reduce the stagnation of login credentials can contribute to security.
+Any effort to reduce the stagnation of login credentials can contribute to increased security.

-Keep Software Up-to-Date – It’s important to not only download software only from trusted sources, but also to keep it up-to-date.
+Keep Software Up-to-Date – It’s important to only download software from trusted sources, but also to keep it up-to-date.
 This doesn’t just include antivirus software either.
 Operating system and browser updates can make UI changes and bug fixes, but they also positively benefit your device from a security standpoint.

-Back Up Data – Regular data backups can help immensely with the recovery process if your system does get compromised by an attack, because oftentimes the best recovery solution ends up being an environment-wide shut down/uninstall.
+Back Up Data – Regular data backups can help immensely with the disaster recovery process if your system does get compromised by an attack, because oftentimes the best recovery solution ends up being an environment-wide shut down/uninstall.